More and more companies nowadays seem to choose Product-Led Go-to-Market (GTM) as a way to grow.

 Customer experience, at the core, is all about setting and upholding expectations.

-No one designs a bad experience on purpose; it usually happens because of a mismatch in priorities, where a company puts their internal process ahead of what’s best for the customer.
+No one designs a bad experience on purpose; it usually happens because of a mismatch in priorities, where a company puts its internal process ahead of what’s best for the customer.

 To solve and prevent this, you need everyone who has a stake in the customer experience to be aligned around the same mission and equally empowered.